chinonso810/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	7 -Created the file 7-everybody, it runs  a script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+	8 -The file 8-James_Bond Write a script that sets the permission to the file hello as follows:

+Owner: no permission at all

+Group: no permission at all

+Other users: all the permissions